bruceravel/demeter/documentation/Artemis/feff/pathlike.rst

 The Path-like tab
 =================

-One of the powerful new features in :demeter:`artemis` is the ability to define :quoted:`path-like` objects.
+One of the powerful features in :demeter:`artemis` is the ability to define :quoted:`path-like` objects.
 A path-like object is one which can be treated like a normal path from :demeter:`feff`.
 It can be used in a fit and it can be plotted.
 It is not, however, the result of a normal :demeter:`feff` calculation.
 Instead, :demeter:`feff` has been run in some special way to generate a theoretical |chi| (k) spectrum for something different from all the items listed on the Paths tab.

 :demeter:`artemis` defines a number of kinds of path-like objects.
 Controls for generating these things are divided into